cap-js/docs/node.js/queue.md

 ## In-Memory Queue

-You can enable it globally for all queued services with:
+You can enable the in-memory queue globally with:

 ```json
 {